jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 	- 0.015 g/L Glycine betaine
 	- 0.5 g/L glucose
 	- 0.65 g/L Sodium bicarbonate
+3. This is now your PCM
-3. Set up vacuum filtration apparatus in the BSC by spraying each of the following with ethanol before placing into BSC
+4. Set up vacuum filtration apparatus in the BSC by spraying each of the following with ethanol before placing into BSC
 	1. 1000 mL filtration flask
+	2. 1000 mL glass screw cap bottle of PCM
-	2. Large filtration flask tubing
+	3. Large filtration flask tubing
-	3. Glass filter funnel
+	4. Glass filter funnel
-	4. Filter base
+	5. Filter base
-	5. Clamp
+	6. Clamp
-	6. Box of 0.22 um filter paper
+	7. Box of 0.22 um filter paper
-4. Set up vacuum on table o
+4. Set up vacuum on table outside of BSC
 5. Place filter base into filtration flask
 6. Connect tubing into side arm of filtration flask
 7. Place a 0.22 um filter paper onto top of filter base
 8. Place glass filter funnel on filter base
 9. Use clamp to secure filter base and filter funnel
-10. Filter PCM through a 0.22 um filter into a sterile container
+10. Turn on vacuum.
+Make sure it is vacuuming air out of the filtration flask
+11. Filter PCM by pouring it into filter funnel slowly, making sure to not overflow the filter funnel
-11. Store sterile PCM in 4°C fridge
+12. Store sterile PCM in 4°C fridge

 Materials for inoculating Perkinsus strains into PCM:
 - *Perkinsus marinus* strains